-Oxbow Park offers one of the richest outdoor experiences in the entire metro region where you can walk thru stands of 800 year old trees, watch big, brawny chinook salmon return every year and gaze at petrified trees that are seemingly frozen in place.
+Oxbow Park offers one of the richest outdoor experiences in the entire metro region where you can walk through stands of 800-year-old trees, watch big, brawny chinook salmon return every year and gaze at petrified trees that are seemingly frozen in place.

 “It is a place where there’s life on every scale and it’s such a wonderful park to spend time,” noted Karen Mathieson, a Volunteer Naturalist and longtime park visitor.

 Becky Lerner, another Volunteer Naturalist, said that Oxbow offers “an ancient forest trail where the trees are hundreds of years, long before the city of Portland was imagined.
 I think that’s really special.”

 Dan Daly is the Oxbow Regional Park Naturalist who said that the park’s 1200-forested acres offer plenty of elbowroom plus key features with something for everyone

 “Oh, a beautiful 3-mile hiking trail that will take you through an ancient forest and also along the banks of the Sandy River.
 We have camping year round, fishing year round and then recreational opportunities with classes in photography and skills like wildlife tracking.
 There are a lot of diverse activities in this park.”

 Gary Slone is a park volunteer and expert who teaches Wild Mushrooming classes.
 He said that the “hands on” educational opportunities really put folks in touch with the parkland.